OfWolfAndMan/CCIE-Lab-Automation/README.md

 - "end" command

 - Subcommands, such as those under "interface Gigx/x", must have a space in them to display hierarchy.
 Otherwise those lines won't be added.

 - ALL whitespaces should be filled with "!".
 In addition, it is advised against using a configuration with a banner in it during configure replace operations

 Paths should be defined in the script to suit your needs.
-Things that may need to be changed in the script includes:
+Things that will need to be defined in the YAML (Data structure for external variables) file include:

 - SCP server IP